giuseppecrj/ethereum-none-custodial-authentication/README.md

 ### verifyEthereumAddress

 This method uses the `ecdsaRecover` logic which most languages have ways to support this so I will not explain how it works.

+## How does the encryption work and how is it safe

+- Break down keys and why they are safe etc etc!! explain in proper algo terms.